OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 1. Stop slurmctld_.
 2. Update DNS SRV record (see next section).
-3. Migrate slurmctld_ to new machine.
+3. Migrate slurmctld_ to new machine:
    Copy the ``StateSaveLocation`` directory to the new host and make sure the permissions allow the SlurmUser to read and write it.
 4. Update slurm.conf_ with new ``SlurmctldHost`` name.
    **Remember** to update the slurmdbd_ server's slurm.conf_ and the login nodes as well!